Articles Tagged with weston estate planning lawyer

 By Phil Rarick, Weston Estate Planning Attorney

 You and your spouse are finally going out for the evening.
-The babysitter, a high school student, has arrived and you are loading the young woman with last minute instructions: time for bed, make sure the kids brush their teeth, books to read little Tommy, etc, etc. What is ironic is many such fretful parents leave more instructions for their babysitter when they are out for a brief night out than they do if they would suddenly die.
+The babysitter, a high school student, has arrived and you are loading the young woman with last-minute instructions: time for bed, make sure the kids brush their teeth, books to read little Tommy, etc, etc. What is ironic is many such fretful parents leave more instructions for their babysitter when they are out for a brief night out than they would if they suddenly died.

 By: Phil Rarick, Esq.